 A short silent Bollywood film, directed by Amit Kumar, starring the legendary Irrfan Khan and Nawazuddin Siddiqui, as leading roles when they were struggling to make a mark in the industry.
 The plot revolves around two friends who stays by the deserted road “Bypass” and a corrupt policeman, but it seems there is something more adding to the story.

 Bypass, as the name suggests, is a wrong road taken, followed by a series of crimes.
 The film starts with a newly wedded couple looted and brutally murdered by the two bandits in the middle of a desert, followed by the arrival of the policeman but there is a plot twist as he instead of investigating, the cops steal the leftovers from the crime scene.

 This absolute masterwork works on the vicious circle of karma, the performance by each character helps to build up your own background to the plot.

 A short film in Hindi directed by Nijo Jonso in the year 2011, won the National short film award at the Nagpur film festival.
 The protagonist is a 12-year-old ragpicker Arjun, who finds a camera or ‘a Kamera’ as he calls it, in a dumpster.

-The film tells us a tale of people whom we conveniently ignore in our day-to-day life, their aspiration, desires, and disappointments hidden behind their restless smile, as they try endlessly to make us laugh.
+The film tells us a tale of people whom we conveniently ignore in our day-to-day life, their aspirations, desires, and disappointments hidden behind their restless smiles, as they try endlessly to make us laugh.

 Here, in the story the protagonist, Arjun lives an unprivileged life with his mother who makes him work in the dumpsters instead of following his dreams.
 Living a Catastrophic life Will Arjun ever be able to bring a smile to his mother’s face?